jedjoud10/vulkan-testing/README.md

+October 16th, 2023 edit: This is my first miserable failed attempt at trying to abstract vulkan code.
+Do note that I was learning how to use vulkan *whilst* trying to write this lib so there's a __lot__ that could be better.

 This is a custom Vulkan abstraction layer I built that is used internally by ``cflake-engine``.

 This Vulkan Abstraction Layer allows me to hide the painstaking and ugly parts of vulkan (setup boilerplate and manual synchronization) and handle them automatically for us.